 not be allowed to charge different commercial health plans different

-.
+rates.
 This would promote competition by making it easier for plans to

 enter areas of the country where that they currently do not serve.